Kenneth-Macharia/FastFoodFast/README.md

     1.UI pages developed using HTML5, CSS3 and JavaSript

-    2.A RESTful API developed using the Python Flask, persisting to a PostgreSQL database
+    2.A RESTful API developed using Python Flask, persisting to a PostgreSQL database

-This branch contains the static front end UI development code.
+This branch contains the static webpages development code.

 ## Author
 Kenneth Macharia